 In a word: science.

-As the American Kennel Club points out, behavioral science, on a basic level, has found that behaviors that are rewarded will continue.
+Behavioral science, on a basic level, has found that behaviors that are rewarded will continue.
 Or, as Psychology Today put it, "any behavior that is rewarded will be strengthened and the likelihood that it will appear will increase, while any behavior that is not rewarded will be weakened and the likelihood that it will appear will decrease."

 Clicker training takes advantage of this basic principle of behavioral science by making it easier for the dog to connect the desired behavior with the reward you give him.
 This results in a quicker acquisition of new skills for your pup and a quicker path to the joy of a well-trained dog for you.